Summer Institute FAQ

 I will not have completed the requirements at the time of application, but I will have completed them by the start of the program.
 Can I still apply?

-Do I work in the hospital every day?
+- Do I work in the hospital everyday?

 What will I be doing in the hospital each day?

-On any given day you may be calibrating instruments, taking equipment inventory, mapping hospital equipment, interviewing for needs, repairing broken equipment, training the staff, conducting preventative maintenance, or dealing with equipment emergencies.
+On any given day you may be calibrating instruments, taking equipment inventory, mapping hospital equipment, interviewing for hospital needs, repairing broken equipment, training the staff, conducting preventative maintenance, or dealing with equipment emergencies.
 Some days may be filled with equipment crises that need your immediate attention, while on other days you may have to search out equipment that needs preventative maintenance, or even start building some equipment from local materials.
 You will learn about all of these activities during your training.
 You will also need to spend some time integrating into the hospital community by joining staff meetings, interacting with staff outside the hospital setting, and other activities that will help build trust and partnerships to succeed in the hospital.
 It takes time to form relationships at your hospital placement; this is normal.
 Remember to stay patient, flexible, and open-minded.

 Am I going to be responsible for repairing equipment that someone’s life will depend on?